 What Are Some Possible Defenses to BUI Charges in South Carolina?

 In addition to challenging your Afloat Test Battery results (if you voluntarily submitted to these tests), there are numerous other ways to defend against BUI charges in South Carolina as well.
-In order to identify the defenses that you can use based on the facts if your particular case, once again, you will need to speak with an attorney.
+To identify the defenses that you can use based on your particular case’s facts, you will need to speak with an attorney once again.
 Some examples of possible defenses to BUI charges in South Carolina include:

 - You were not “operating” a boat – It is not illegal to be intoxicated on a boat; rather, it is illegal to “operate” a boat while intoxicated.
-Even if you were under the influence on the water, if you were not operating your vessel, you are not guilty of BUI.
+Even if you were under the influence on the water, you are not guilty of BUI if you were not operating your vessel.

 - Your boat was stopped or searched illegally – The Constitutional protections that apply on land apply on South Carolina’s inland waterways as well.
 If you were stopped or searched in violation of your Fourth Amendment’s rights, then the state’s evidence against you may be inadmissible in court.

 Are You Facing a BUI Charge in the Charleston, SC Area?